Élan School: Runaways

 Students would occasionally run away from Élan.
 Former Androscoggin County Sheriff's Office Captain Ray Lafrance stated that Élan would send groups in vans to search for and return runaways, and noted that the school only called police to report missing students as a last resort.
 Lafrance said some runaways would be relieved to be found after spending nights in the woods, though others "were scared to death to go back to Élan.
 If we really felt they were really scared, we'd bring them into the department, call their parents and at least let them know what's going on.
 Then we'd call Élan and they'd come pick them up."

-In 1979, Lt.
-Max Ashburn was called by a local family to pick up a 16-year-old Élan runaway.
+In 1979, Lieutenant Max Ashburn was called by a local family to pick up a 16-year-old Élan runaway.
 The boy had been a student at Élan for several months, and said that his parents lived in another state.
-Ashburn recalled in 2016 that the boy "was crying, and he was begging me not to take him back"; rather than return him to the school, Ashburn, a former truck driver, took the boy to a local diner, and instructed him to hitch a ride with one of the truck drivers there.
+Ashburn recalled in 2016 that the boy "was crying, and he was begging me not to take him back"; rather than return him to the school, Ashburn, a former truck driver himself, took the boy to a local diner, and instructed him to hitch a ride with one of the truck drivers there.